Zapata County Vehicle Impound Guide

 - • Check if your auto insurance covers towing/storage (some policies do)

-A DUI arrest in Zapata, TX is a stressful situation, and dealing with the aftermath can feel overwhelming.
+A DUI arrest in Zapata County, TX, is a difficult situation, and dealing with the aftermath can feel overwhelming.
 One immediate concern is often: "Where's my car, and how do I get it back?"
-This guide provides practical information to help you navigate the vehicle impound and retrieval process in Zapata.
+This guide provides practical information to help you navigate the vehicle impound and retrieval process in Zapata County.

 Your Vehicle After a DUI Arrest